GlaceYT/Distube-Music-Bot/README.md

-# Discord All-in-One BOT Installation Guide
+# Installation Guide

 ## How to Install

 ### Step 1: Update `config.json`

-1. Open the `config.json` and add your mongodb url.
+1. Open the `config.json` and add your mongodb url in ENV.

 ### Step 2: Set Up Hosting Service